robcarver17/pysystemtrade/docs/userguide.md

 Represented as: dict of str, or dict, each representing parameters.
 Defaults: See below

 To estimate the forecast weights we call the function defined in the `func` config element.
-If `pool_instruments` is True, then we use the returns of all instruments with the same set of trading rules to work out the forecast weights.
-All other parameters are passed to the optimisation function.

 The defaults given below are for the default generic optimiser function.
 See the section on (optimisation)[#optimisation] for more information.